X-tigi Mobile

-X-Tigi Mobile is a Hong Kong–based smartphone manufacturer that was founded in 2006.
-The company has a research & development center and factory located in China.
+X-Tigi Mobile was a Hong Kong–based smartphone manufacturer that was founded in 2006.
+The company had a research & development center and factory located in China.
 X-Tigi service network is available in most African countries (especially Kenya and Ghana) since it entered the African market in 2009.

 X-Tigi mobile phones were known for power-bank phones that could last weeks in Africa.
 In 2017, the company launched its first 4G LTE smartphone—Inspire 3, that supports fingerprint reader at the back in Africa.

 In 2017, X-Tigi is now in partnership with over 10,000 retailers in Africa (especially Kilimall, Jumia), competing with the share value of Samsung and Tecno, Infinix.